Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Edmonton, Alberta T5J 4L4

-Applications will be evaluated on history of past training received, a detailed training plan included in the application and regional training needs.
+Applications are evaluated on history of past training received, the detailed training plan included in the application and regional training needs.

 There is an emphasis on teams working together in regions (as much as geography allows).
 Applications that benefit multiple stakeholders and provide maximum benefit to the Alberta public safety system will get priority.

-Applicants will be notified in March 31, 2022.
-Both successful and unsuccessful applicants will receive a notification.
-To receive funding the president and treasurer of the search and rescue group/organization must sign the conditional grant agreement (CGA).
+Applicants will be notified by March 31, 2023 whether their application was successful.
+To receive funding, the president and treasurer of the search and rescue group/organization must sign the conditional grant agreement (CGA).

 After the Minister or their representative signs the CGA, training can start.

 The minister’s decisions regarding grant funding are final.